jgable2885/streamlit_ui_rep/README.md

    - Code for similarity search to retrieve the most similar Tox21 molecules to the user input can be found in 'app.py'
    - For evaluation of the idea generation approach and associated figures execute all cells of 'IdeaGenerationEvaluation.ipynb' in the 'notebooks' folder.
 4. **User interface**:
-   - To test the experience on our fully deployed web-application: visit [https://luyingamypei-capstone-ui-app-amgnts.streamlit.app/](https://luyingamypei-capstone-ui-app-amgnts.streamlit.app/),
+   - To test the experience of our fully deployed web-application: visit [https://luyingamypei-capstone-ui-app-amgnts.streamlit.app/](https://luyingamypei-capstone-ui-app-amgnts.streamlit.app/)
    - To enable the development of this online application:

       a.
 Clone the GitHub repository with all required folders and files that can be found in the current [GitHub repository](https://github.com/luyingamypei/capstone_ui).